tomit4/react-kata/README.md

   weeks.
 When they select a service, they should be presented with all the available appointment slots for that service.
 They can then select a slot and book it, by entering their name, email, and vehicle information.
+- After booking, the customer should see a confirmation of their booking details.
 - "Almost forgot!
 We should put our contact info somewhere on the landing screen if people want to talk to someone.
 It's **supportbutton@lithia.com** and the number is **555-872-3289.**"